 The difficulty in conducting meiofauna monitoring surveys in comparison to macrofauna studies favours the use of macrofauna for long-term studies.
 An inventory of the meiobenthos component during the initial survey will shed light on its relative importance in the benthos.
 The question is whether macrofauna alone may not sufficiently answer any questions with regard to the severity of the impact and potential recovery time.
 By no means is this report attempting to give an undisputed answer to this, but the extensive use of macrofauna surveys for a wide variety of anthropogenic disturbances suggests that data on macrofauna composition and abundance should be able to shed light on it.
-Macrofauna is also routinely collected in studies on OMZ benthos (e.g. Levin & Gage 1998, Levin et al. 2000, 2009, Ueda et al. 2000, Gallardo et al. 2004, Levin et al. 2009, Arntz et al. 2006, Gooday et al. 2009, Zettler et al. 2009).
-The original baseline survey (Staffani 2010a) used a 1-mm sieve to separate the macrofauna from the sediment as this is the standard mesh size used in macrofauna surveys (Rumohr 2009).
+Macrofauna is also routinely collected in studies on OMZ benthos (e.g. Levin and Gage 1998, Levin et al. 2000, 2009, Ueda et al. 2000, Gallardo et al. 2004, Arntz et al. 2006, Gooday et al. 2009, Zettler et al. 2009).
+The original baseline survey (Steffani 2010a) used a 1-mm sieve to separate the macrofauna from the sediment as this is the standard mesh size used in macrofauna surveys (Rumohr 2009).
 Studies on macrofaunal abundance in OMZs, however, often use smaller sieve sizes in anticipation that many macrofauna species will be generally smaller (e.g. Gallardo et al. 2004, Gooday et al. 2009, Levin et al. 2009).
-During the initial survey, a second set of samples could be collected for macrofauna using a 500 or 300-micron sieve.
-In the laboratory analysis procedure, the size fraction <1 mm should then be analysed separately to permit comparison to the baseline study and indicate the right mesh size for the long-term monitoring study.
-Sampling should be undertaken both before the start of operations, as well as at regular intervals (commencing 2-3 years after completion of dredging to determine the (functional) recovery rates of the benthic communities.
-The sampling interval can best be determined after the first post-dredging sampling campaign.
-Sampling stations should include dredged and undredged (control) stations in comparable environmental habitats (e.g. similar depth and sediment characteristics prior to dredging).
-Included in the sampling procedure should be at least the sampling for sediment properties (i.e. grain size analysis) as well as nearbottom dissolved oxygen concentrations and organic matter content.
-Continuous engagement with MFMR could facilitate the measurement of other important parameters throughout the monitoring programme.
+During the initial survey, a second set of samples could be collected for macrofauna using a 500 or 300micron sieve.
+In the laboratory analysis procedure, the size fractions <1 mm and >1 mm should then be analysed separately to permit comparison to the baseline study and indicate the right mesh size for the long-term monitoring study.
+Sampling should be undertaken both before the start of operations, as well as at regular intervals after completion of dredging to determine the (functional) recovery rates of the benthic communities.
+The sampling interval can best be determined after the first post-dredging sampling campaign (approx. 2-3 years after cessation of dredging).
+Sampling stations should include dredged and undredged (reference) stations in comparable environmental habitats (e.g. similar depth and sediment characteristics prior to dredging).
+Included in the sampling procedure should be at least the sampling for sediment properties (i.e. grain size analysis) as well as near-bottom dissolved oxygen concentrations and organic matter content.
+Continuous engagement with the authorities could facilitate the measurement of other important parameters throughout the monitoring programme.